final-hill/final-hill.github.io/_pages/privacy-policy.md

 No analytics scripts or tracking techniques are being leveraged to identify you as a visitor.

-### Who I share your data with
+### Who we share your data with

 In the short-term [HubSpot](https://www.hubspot.com/) is being used to maintain the list of email addresses submitted to this site via the form on the homepage.
-This is only being by Final Hill LLC to notify you of future updates to products and services provided.
+This is **only** being used by Final Hill LLC to notify you of future updates to products and services provided.

 HubSpot has its own Privacy Policy that can be viewable [here](https://legal.hubspot.com/privacy-policy).

-### How long I retain your data
+### How long we retain your data

 The email address submitted is stored indefinitely unless and until you choose to unsubscribe.